Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that counts numbers of dir including hidden ones in the current dir Script that displays the first 10 lines of a file with specifications Script takes a list as input and prints contents that appear once
+Script that counts numbers of dir including hidden ones in the current dir Script that displays the first 10 lines of a file with specifications Script takes a list as input and prints contents that appear once Script that displays line with pattern root in passwd